eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 Determines the position on the chosen departure lane at which the vehicle is tried to be inserted;

-  - : the position on the lane, starting at the lane's begin; must be smaller than the starting lane's length
+- `≥0`: the position on the lane, starting at the lane's begin; must be smaller than the starting lane's length

-  - : a random position is chosen; it is not retried to insert the vehicle if the first try fails
+- `"random"`: a random position is chosen; it is not retried to insert the vehicle if the first try fails

-  - : a free position (if existing) is used
+- `"free"`: a free position (if existing) is used

-  - : at first, the "random" position is tried, then the "free", if the first one failed
+- `"random_free"`: at first, ten random positions are tried, if all fail, "free" is applied

-  - : the vehicle is tried to be inserted at the position which lets its back be at the beginning of the lane (vehicle's front position=vehicle length)
+- `"base"`: the vehicle is tried to be inserted at the position which lets its back be at the beginning of the lane (vehicle's front position=vehicle length)

-  - : the vehicle is inserted with the given speed as close as possible behind the last vehicle on the lane.
-If the lane is empty it is inserted at the end of the lane instead
+- `"last"`: the vehicle is inserted with the given speed as close as possible behind the last vehicle on the lane.
+If the lane is empty it is inserted at the end of the lane instead.
+When departSpeed="max" is set, vehicle speed will not be adapted.

 ### departSpeed

-Determines the speed of the vehicle at insertion;
+Determines the speed of the vehicle at insertion, where maxSpeed = MIN(speedLimit * speedFactor, vTypeMaxSpeed);

-  - <span class="inlxml">≥0</span>: The vehicle is tried to be inserted using the given speed.
+- `≥0`: The vehicle is tried to be inserted using the given speed.
 If that speed is unsafe, departure is delayed.
-  - "<span class="inlxml">random</span>": A random speed between 0 and
+- "`random`": A random speed between 0 and maxSpeed is used, the speed may be adapted to ensure a safe distance to the leader vehicle.
-    MIN(vehicle's maximum velocity, lane's maximum velocity) is used, the speed may be adapted to ensure a safe distance to the leader vehicle.
+- "`max`": The maxSpeed is used, the speed may be adapted to ensure a safe distance to the leader vehicle.
-  - "<span class="inlxml">max</span>": The maximum safe velocity (speedLimit \* speedFactor)
-  - "<span class="inlxml">desired</span>": The maximum velocity
+- "`desired`": The maxSpeed is used.
-    (speedLimit \* speedFactor).
 If that speed is unsafe, departure is delayed.
-  - "<span class="inlxml">speedLimit</span>": The speedLimit is used.
+- "`speedLimit`": The speed limit of the lane is used.
 If that speed is unsafe, departure is delayed.

 ### arrivalLane

 Determines the speed at which the vehicle should end its route;

-  - "<span class="inlxml">current</span>": the vehicle will not change it's lane when nearing arrival.
+- "`current`": the vehicle will not change it's lane when nearing arrival.
 It will use whatever lane is more convenient to reach its arrival position. *(default behavior)*
-  - <span class="inlxml">≥0</span>: the vehicle changes lanes to end it's route on the specified lane
+- `≥0`: the vehicle changes lanes to end it's route on the specified lane

 ### arrivalPos

 Determines the position along the destination edge where the vehicle is conisdered to have arrived;

-  - "<span class="inlxml">max</span>": the vehicle will drive up to the end of its final lane. *(default behavior)*
+  - "`max`": the vehicle will drive up to the end of its final lane. *(default behavior)*
-  - <span class="inlxml"></span>: the position on the lane, starting at the lane's begin; Negative values count from the end of the lane
+  - ``: the position on the lane, starting at the lane's begin; Negative values count from the end of the lane
-  - "<span class="inlxml">random</span>": a random position is chosen at departure; If vehicle is rerouted a new random position is selected.
+  - "`random`": a random position is chosen at departure; If vehicle is rerouted a new random position is selected.

 ### arrivalSpeed

 Determines the speed at which the vehicle should end its route;

-  - "<span class="inlxml">current</span>": the vehicle will not modify it's speed when nearing arrival.
+  - "`current`": the vehicle will not modify it's speed when nearing arrival.
 It will drive as fast as (safely) possible. *(default behavior)*
-  - <span class="inlxml">≥0</span>: the vehicle approaches it's arrival position to end with the specified speed
+  - `≥0`: the vehicle approaches it's arrival position to end with the specified speed

 # Vehicle Types